• About

 I’ve have spent hours and hours experimenting with fonts in Design Space, and I think I may have tried every single one that’s available.
 There are some that look great as a cut font but terrible when written, and vice versa.
 And there are others that are so incredibly versatile that you can use them for literally any project.
 The list below is a healthy mix of written and cut fonts, and I made sure to tell you exactly how I personally use each one.

-Did you get a new Cricut machine for Christmas?
-There’s a new post that has you covered for how to set it up, get started, and everything you need to know as a beginner.
-Click here to read it!
+New Cricut owner?
+This new post has you covered for how to set it up, get started, and everything you need to know as a beginner.

 My Top 9 Favorite Cricut Label Fonts